dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/deployment-types/hybrid/architecture.md

 All user code runs within your environment, in isolation from Dagster system code.

----

 ## The agent

 Because the agent communicates with the Dagster+ control plane over the agent API, it's possible to support agents that operate in arbitrary compute environments.

 This means that over time, Dagster+'s support for different user deployment environments will expand and custom agents can take advantage of bespoke compute environments such as HPC.

-Refer to the [Agents documentation](/todo) for more info, including the agents that are currently supported.
+See the [setup page](index.md#dagster-hybrid-agents) for a list of agents that are currently supported.

----

 ## Security

-This section describes how Dagster+ interacts with user code.
-To summarize:

-- No ingress is required from Dagster+ to user environments
+Dagster+ Hybrid relies on a shared security model.

+The Dagster+ control plane is SOC 2 Type II certified and follows best practices such as:
+- encrypting data at rest (AES 256) and in transit (TLS 1.2+)
+- highly available, with disaster recovery and backup strategies
+- only manages metadata such as pipeline names, execution status, and run duration

+The execution environment is managed by the customer:
-- Dagster+ doesn't have access to user code.
+- Dagster+ doesn't have access to user code—your code never leaves your environment.
 Metadata about the code is fetched over constrained APIs.
+- All connections to databases, file systems, and other resources are made from your environment.
+- The execution environment only requires egress access to Dagster+.
+No ingress is required from Dagster+ to user environments.

-- The Dagster+ agent is [open source and auditable](https://github.com/dagster-io/dagster-cloud)
+Additionally, the Dagster+ agent is [open source and auditable](https://github.com/dagster-io/dagster-cloud)

-These highlights are described in more detail below:
+The following highlights are described in more detail below:

 - [Interactions and queries](#interactions-and-queries)
 - [Runs](#runs)